 You have two choices when you make your mafe: You can simmer the shank until it’s almost tender, then add the rest of the ingredients to make it a mafe, or you can do as they do in Senegal and simmer it all together.
 The flavors won’t be as bright this way, but they will be deeper and more melded together.
 I like the latter method, but it’s your call.

-Mafe is normally served with rice or a grain called fonio, but a good chunk of crusty bread would be nice, too.
+Most mafe recipes normally feature rice or a grain called fonio, but a good chunk of crusty bread would be nice, too.

 - 2 large. cross-cut elk shanks, or 4 smaller shanks